App Development Glossary

 App Estimation

-App estimation is the discipline of predicting the time, resources, and costs required to develop applications.
-Accurate estimation enables realistic project planning, appropriate staffing, and reasonable stakeholder expectations.
-Poor estimation leads to missed deadlines, budget overruns, and compromised quality.
+App estimation is the discipline of predicting the time, resources and cost required to build an application.
+Accurate estimation enables realistic planning, appropriate staffing and reasonable stakeholder expectations, while poor estimation leads to missed deadlines, budget overruns and compromised quality.

 App Infrastructure